falkon303/diblab/README.md

 # diblab
-dilbab is a search application designed to provide search capability through sources instead of being directed by the results of search engines
+dilbab is a search application designed to provide search capability through search sources instead of being directed by the results of search engines